SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: b</details>
 <br>

 #### Q5.
-“Sets of organizational resources designed for performing work or accomplishing an objective “ are known as what in the service value system?
+“Sets of organisational resources designed for performing work or accomplishing an objective “ are known as what in the service value system?
 - a) Processes
 - b) Dimensions
 - c) Practices